 - Wheels: 70mm x 51mm

-Enkeeo Inch Drop Through Longboard is undoubtedly one of the best longboard for downhill.
+Enkeeo 40 Inch Longboard is undoubtedly one of the best longboard for downhill.

 The looks of this board are undeniably sophisticated.
 It has a fascinating design and a strong yet flexible build.
 With the dimensions of this board, it is well suitable for beginners as they can easily shift their feet and have control over the board.